TheraForge/OTFMagicBox/README.md

 MagicBox supports different login strategies: regular login using registration details, Sign in with Apple and Sign in with Google.

-User login credentials are securely stored in the device's keychain.
+User login credentials are securely stored in the device’s keychain.

 <img src="Docs/7-Login.png" width=35% height=35%>